isomerpages/moe-catholichigh/_secondary/Talent Development/Humanities TDP.md

 *   Membership in a community of motivated and like-minded peers.
 *   Learning experiences that are in-depth and interdisciplinary in nature.
-*   Opportunities to participate in seminar and small group sessions conducted with experts from both the public and private sector
+*   Opportunities to participate in seminar and small group sessions conducted with experts from both the public and private sector.
 *   Priority selection for Humanities-based learning journeys;
 *   Full subsidisation for all local learning journeys, seminars, and in-school sessions.

 #### Duration of Programme

-*   1 year (Year 3/Sec 3), with possibility for renewal for Year 4/Sec 4
+*   1 year (Year 3/Sec 3), with possibility for renewal for Year 4/Sec 4.